cwjohan/node-articles-nlp-redis-queue/readme.md

 **v0.0.7**: Fixes the stall issue; vote queue no longer disabled; works fine in local test environment;
 not working properly when deployed to Heroku; reason unknown but under investigation.

-**v0.0.8**: Appears to fix issue with RedisCloud queues not working.
+**v0.0.8**: Appears to fix issue with RedisCloud queues not working, but requires a separate worker process.
+Not working properly in single process thrifty mode when using remote RedisCloud.
+Works fine in a local test environment with a local instance of redis-server.